Physics and Space Sciences

 Dr. Hohlmann researches elementary particles and their interactions at the highest energies that can be achieved in the laboratory.
 His work centers on the study of high energy particle collisions at large accelerators and the construction of instrumentation, i.e. particle detectors, needed to carry out those studies.
 Currently he pursues this research with the CMS experiment at the Large Hadron Collider at CERN in Geneva, Switzerland.
 In the past, he worked at the Tevatron collider of the Fermi National Accelerator Lab (Fermilab), where he contributed to the discovery and study of the sixth and heaviest quark, the top quark, and at the HERA accelerator at DESY, where he helped to build a large tracking detector for the HERA-B experiment designed to study CP violation with bottom quarks.

-With his students, Dr. Hohlmann also builds and operates advanced gaseous particle detectors, such as GEM detectors for future particle physics experiments and for muon tomography of nuclear contraband as a Homeland Security application.
+With his students, Dr. Hohlmann also builds and operates advanced gaseous particle detectors, such as GEM detectors for future nuclear physics experiments at an electron-ion collider to be built in the U.S. and for muon tomography of nuclear contraband as a Homeland Security application.
 He constructed and operates Fl.
 Tech's only Grid Computing Cluster, which is an official Tier-3 site on the Open Science Grid.

 Dr. Hohlmann is a charter member of the RD51 collaboration at CERN, which is dedicated to developing Micro-Pattern Gaseous Detectors (MPGDs) for particle detection.
 He is Florida Tech's RD51 team leader and serves on the RD51 collaboration board.